 - Do not go barefoot at swimming pools, or in communal showers or changing rooms.

 - Do not touch the warts.

 In addition, the following things are recommended in order to stop warts from spreading to other areas of your own skin:

-- Do not scratch the warts, otherwise the viruses might spread.
+- Do not scratch or pick at warts, otherwise the viruses might spread.

 - Keep your feet dry.

 - Put on clean socks every day.